lu7did/PixiePico/doc/PixiePico.md

 Custom ad-hoc board with the following functions
    * +9V to +5V regulator.
    * RX/TX Switch.
-   * Audio In (LINE-IN) signal filtering and conditioning.
+   * Audio In/Out filtering and conditioning.
+   * Fan control.
+   * Si5351 calibration.

 Each major block can be built and tested separately, the construction effort is really small as only is required by the custom ad-hoc control board.